elisabeihofer-boop/MachineLearning_VT2026/README.md

 * Creating dataset *
 * Creating dataloader *
 * Loading trained weights *
-/home/gusbeihel@GU.GU.SE/evaluation.py:103: FutureWarning: You are using `torch.load` with `weights_only=False` (the current default value), which uses the default pickle module implicitly.
-It is possible to construct malicious pickle data which will execute arbitrary code during unpickling (See https://github.com/pytorch/pytorch/blob/main/SECURITY.md#untrusted-models for more details).
-In a future release, the default value for `weights_only` will be flipped to `True`.
-This limits the functions that could be executed during unpickling.
-Arbitrary objects will no longer be allowed to be loaded via this mode unless they are explicitly allowlisted by the user via `torch.serialization.add_safe_globals`.
-We recommend you start setting `weights_only=True` for any use case where you don't have full control of the loaded file.
-Please open an issue on GitHub for any issues related to this experimental feature. model.load_state_dict(torch.load(args.model_path))
 * Predicting *
 * Computing accuracy *
 Accuracy: 0.7402
 All done!

 [gusbeihel@GU.GU.SE@mltgpu-2 ~]$

 NB: This trial run on the server yielded an even higher accuracy of 74.02% for the test set.